 I also drove over to Chumash Casino and actually walked away up a little bit, so that paid for part of the trip.
 That was a nice bonus!

 Then I got to the Lakes nine.
 This side was packed, so I joined up with a twosome.
 The pace was still OK (probably about 2 hours).
 This nine was mostly in awful shape.
-The greens were OK (though much firmer after drying out), but the fairways looked and played like garbage.
-Very thin and mostly dead with a lot of bare hardpan areas.
+The greens were decent (though much firmer after drying out), but the fairways looked and played like garbage.
+They were very thin and mostly dead with a lot of bare hardpan areas.
 The rough wasn’t anything too spectacular either.
-The 9th hole fairway was actually in pretty good shape, though (more like the other nines), so it at least finished on a decent note.
-The Lakes nine was also the least interesting layout of the three, if you ask me.
+The 9th hole fairway was actually in pretty good shape, though (more like the other nines), so it at least finished on a fine note.
+The Lakes nine was also by far the least interesting layout of the three, if you ask me.